 The Board directs the exercise of the powers of the Postal Service, directs and controls its expenditures, reviews its practices, conducts long-range planning and sets policies on all postal matters.
-The Board takes up matters such as service standards, capital investments and facilities projects exceeding $25 million.
+The Board takes up matters such as service standards and capital investments.
 It also approves officer compensation.

 To organize and conduct their meetings, a chairman and a vice chairman are elected from among the members of the Board.
 The governors elect the chairman and the vice chairman.
-Mickey D. Barnett is the chairman, and the vice chairman is James H. Bilbray.
-There are three committees: Audit and Finance; Governance, Regulatory and Strategic Planning; and Compensation and Management Resources.
+James H. Bilbray is the chairman, and Postmaster General Megan J. Brennan is the vice chairman.

 The governors employ a full-time corporate secretary who serves as the primary staff assistant to the Board.
 The secretary is generally responsible for coordinating the resources of the Postal Service so that the Board fulfills its statutory duties in the most efficient and informed manner possible.
 Julie S. Moore is the secretary of the Board.

 The Board of Governors meets on a regular basis.
 Meeting locations are generally in Washington, D.C., but may be scheduled in some other city where the members can see firsthand a Postal Service or large mailer's operation.